Kejriwal writes to PM Modi, asks permission for Singapore summit - ExBulletin

 The World Cities Summit is a forum for leaders and industry experts to address the challenges of a livable and sustainable city and to deliberate on integrated urban solutions.

-This year, the summit is held from July 31 to August 3.
+This year, the summit is held between July 31 and August 3.
+(ANI)

 Sources